megwatson88/Regex-Tutorial/gist-template.md

-# Reg-ex Tutorial
+# Title (replace with your title)

-Reg-ex
+A regular expression is a way to describe patterns in string data.

 ## Summary

-Regex is a string of text.
-The Regex matches fragments.
+In this tutorial we will be going over how to find matches in strings.
+We will be working to find the ending of "-ious"

 ## Table of Contents